ansys/pyscadeone/doc/source/api/svc/simdata.rst

 representing the group has the name of the group itself, but does not hold values; its child elements do.

 The group representation is flattened: child elements are represented as individual elements in the simulation data file.
-Child elements are identified by their path in the group hierarchy, using positions and names.
+Child elements are identified by their path in the group hierarchy, using positions, and names.

 Suppose one defines a group type in Swan as follows: `group MyGroup = (int32, bool, b:((x:float32, y:float32), int32))` in the module interface `MyModule`.
 The code to create a simulation data file with this group type is: